rmesaf/React_StructureTemplate/README.md

 You will need to resolve some file paths.
 Use ```npm install --save path```.

 ### Create the Project structure
 Define your project structure.
-This structure follow the principles of unique responsibility and granularity.
-Note that you allready have some of those files.
+This structure follows the principles of unique responsibility and granularity.
+Note that you already have some of those files.

 ```
 .